1909 AVR box motor No. 52 hauling four steam railroad

 map.

-The railroad passes thru an attractive farming country with stretches of woods.
+The railroad passes through an attractive farming country with stretches of woods.
 The most scenic portion of the route is that along the broad, slow-flowing Aroostook River about halfway between Presque Isle and Washburn, climaxed with a majestic crossing of the river on a high deck-girder bridge.
 Another delightful feature of the landscape is the sweet-smelling spire-shaped fir spruce that abounds the area.
-Small games such as rabbits and woodchucks are seen nearly every trip.
+Small games such as rabbits and woodchucks are seen nearly on every trip.
 Not long ago a bear with her two cubs stood in plain view of a passing interurban.

 No. 51 stops briefly while crossing the Androscoggin River